idibidiart/react-native-responsive-grid/README.md

 `size` may be supplied as prop to Column.
 Possible values is 0 to Infinity.
 This number defines the width of the column is as a percentage of its parent view's computed or absolute width.
 It defaults to content width (or no width.)
 Since `size` accepts any number from 0 to Infinity (or horizontal scroll limit), you can make the column as wide as you want.

-`sm`, `md`, and `lg` are device-size-dependent 'size' values that are applicable to columns.
+`sm`, `md`, `lg` and `xl` are device-size-dependent 'size' values that are applicable to columns.

-`offset`, `smOffset`, `mdOffset` and `lgOffset` - Accepts any number.
+`offset`, `smOffset`, `mdOffset`, `lgOffset` and `xlOffset` - Accepts any number.
 This number defines the marginLeft (or marginRight in csase of RTL mode) for the column as a percentage of its parent view's computed or absolute width.
 Offset values can also be negative.
 Default is 0.
 Offsets in LTR mode apply to marginLeft whereas offsets in RTL mode apply to marginRight.

 `vAlign` may be supplied as prop to Column to vertically align the elements and/or rows within it.
 Possible values are: middle, top, bottom, space and distribute.
 Default is top.